Is the government introducing a de facto ban on new higher education providers?

 The cumulative count wording of the bill

-The most natural meaning of the current bill, copied in below, is that the count is cumulative – ‘a limit’ (singular) on the ‘total’ number of overseas students enrolled in one or more years.
+The most natural meaning of the current bill is that the count is cumulative – ‘a limit’ (singular) on the ‘total’ number of overseas students enrolled in one or more years.
 This means that the cap is driven by the peak number during the year.

 Read More »